 - Instant Pot – Get that Instant Pot sealing ring clean!
 Add two cups of white vinegar to the insert, seal the lid and set to “steam” setting for two minutes.
 Remove the ring and let it air dry completely.
 No more weird stains or smells!

 - Sheet Pans – Don't be embarrassed by your dirty sheet pans again!
 Mix ½ cup baking soda, ½ cup distilled vinegar, and hot water.
 Then apply to tour pans and allow them to soak for 30 minutes to an hour.
 Give it a good scrub to remove the residue.

 - Fridge – Clean your fridge with a 1:1 solution of distilled vinegar and water.
 It's perfect for getting those shelves and drawers cleaned!

 - Water Dispenser – Don't forget the water dispenser on your fridge!
 Minerals can easily build up on the inside and outside of it.
 Grab a small brush, dip it in vinegar, and get to scrubbing!
 A straw brush works great because it can go up in the dispenser to scrub any buildup out.

 How was that exciting ride?
-We know your blood started pumping and you got excited when you read some of those vinegar uses!
-What's your favorite ways to take advantage of this liquid duct tape?
-Share them with us in the comments so we can all learn new ideas from each other!
+What are your favorite ways to take advantage of this liquid duct tape?
+Share your vinegar tips and tricks with us in the comments below!

 Looking for more great ideas?

-- If you like how vinegar is easy on your budget, then you should definitely check out our simplest budgeting method!
+- If you like how vinegar is easy on your budget, check out our simplest budgeting method!

 - Now that you're going to use vinegar for everything, grab a big bottle the next time you make a Costco run.

 - Running low on dinner ideas?
-Then you don't want to miss out on these great options!
+Don't miss out on these great options!